 7:30-11:30 a.m. – Post-race healthy living festival

-Each 5K/10K entry includes a race t-shirt, bib number and chip timing, eligibility for age group awards, post-race snacks and refreshments and hydration support along the race route.
-A finisher medal, which is optional, is available for $5.00 as an a la carte item.
-The medal is the third of four interlocking medals in the 2018 Tour de FIT.
+Each 5K/10K entry includes a race t-shirt, bib number and chip timing, eligibility for age group awards, finisher medal, post-race snacks and refreshments and hydration support along the race route.

 Can’t make the event on race day but want to support the cause?
 We offer a virtual runner option.
-Your t-shirt and bib will be mailed to you after May 20th.
+Your t-shirt and medal will be mailed to you after May 20th.

 Safety net medical clinics provide critical medical care to members of our community who are underinsured or uninsured.
 The Institute of Medicine defines the health care safety net as: “Those providers that. organize and deliver a significant level of health care and other related services to. uninsured, Medicaid, and other vulnerable populations”